-Military members who are required to jump out of aircraft as part of their duties are entitled to a special kind of pay, known as "Jump Pay," or "Parachute Duty Pay."
+Military members who are required to jump out of aircraft as part of their duties are entitled to a special kind of hazardous duty pay, known as "Jump Pay," or "Parachute Duty Pay."

-This type of pay is categorized as hazardous duty pay.
-Other military members who receive this type of pay include those who handle explosives and their disposal, those who handle toxic fuels, those on experimental stress duty, and anyone who works on the flight deck.
+Other military members who receive hazardous duty pay include those who handle explosives and their disposal, those who handle toxic fuels, those on experimental stress duty, and anyone who works on the flight deck.

 Any duty considered exceptionally dangerous or life-threatening may qualify for hazard pay.
 But for parachute jumpers, there are two types, and slightly different criteria to qualify for each.

 HALO and Regular Parachute Pay

 There are two rates of Jump Pay, regular and HALO (High Altitude, Low Opening).
 Only one type of parachute duty payment (regular or HALO) is authorized for a qualifying period.
 When a member qualifies for both types of parachute duty, the higher rate of pay is authorized.

 The amount of pay, as of 2018, is $150 per month for regular jump pay, and $225 per month for HALO pay.

 Parachute Riggers and Parachute Pay